ivangfr/https-springboot-react/README.md

 - ### movies-ui

-  `ReactJS` frontend application where users can manage movies.
+  `React` frontend application where users can manage movies.
 All the communication with `movies-api` is over `HTTPS`.
 It uses [`Semantic UI React`](https://react.semantic-ui.com/) as CSS-styled framework.

 ## Prerequisites